650b vs 700C

 The spoke triangle of a 650b wheel is more stable due to the shortened length of the spokes, making it more durable for light off-roading.

 650b wheels aren’t the best fit for all bikes, but we’ve focused on adding them to the types of bikes that will benefit from this addition.
-Our full Strada range including our Strada Trail Sports and our new Strada Electric bikes have 650b wheels.
+Our full Strada range have 650b wheels.

 Though 650b and 27.5″ wheels are the same size their use is quite different.
 The 27.5 inch naming convention is born out of mountain biking, so the wheels and tyres you’ll find using this terminology are usually geared for this purpose.